Margaret Weichert details federal workforce progress, and what’s to come

-Cyber Command has cut hiring time for cybersecurity roles by nearly half, says DOD CISO
+Cyber Command has drastically cut hiring time for cybersecurity roles, says DOD CISO

 The Cyber Excepted Service program is bearing some fruit, Department of Defense CISO Jack Wilmer says.